 criteria_range2: It is the second range to be evaluated.

-criteria2: It is the first criteria to be checked in the criteria_range2.
+criteria2: It is the first criterion to be checked in the criteria_range2.

-In this tutorial, we will demonstrate 6 useful examples of Excel SUMIFS function with multiple sum ranges and multiple criteria.
-In most of the examples, we will use the dataset (B4:H11) below that contains two tables.
+In this tutorial, we will demonstrate 6 useful examples of the Excel SUMIFS function with multiple sum ranges and multiple criteria.
+In most of the examples, we will use the dataset (B4:H11) below which contains two tables.
 Here, we have added the two tables for inserting multiple sum ranges in the SUMIFS function.
-However, the tables contain some Countries, Fruits and their corresponding Sales.
-Let’s see the application of the SUMIFS function in the dataset to sum up the values with multiple sum ranges and multiple criteria.
+However, the tables contain some Countries, Fruits, and their corresponding Sales.
+Let’s see the application of the SUMIFS function in the dataset, to sum up the values with multiple sum ranges and multiple criteria.

 1. Multiple Sum Ranges & Criteria with Excel SUMIFS Function Using Comparison Operators